EgzonArifi/povio-worklog-mcp/README.md

 **Note:** By default (AI enhancement enabled), the tool will:
 1. Generate the worklog with AI enhancement prompt
 2. Wait for AI to create optimized description
-3. NOT post automatically (you'll need to use `post_worklog` with the AI-generated description)
+3. NOT post automatically (you'll then use `post_worklog` with the AI-generated description)

 ## AI-Enhanced Worklog Generation (Default!)